-Duration from interconnection request to interconnection agreement had increased recently, but moderated slightly in 2023 (note: 2023 data sample is dominated by ERCOT and West)
+Duration from interconnection request to interconnection agreement had increased recently, but moderated slightly in 2023 (note: 2023 data sample is dominated by ERCOT and West1)

-Notes: (1) The majority of the 2023 data sample for this analysis came from ERCOT (39%) and the West (23%), which typically have relatively shorter durations (see next slide).
+Notes: (1) The majority of the 2023 data sample for this analysis came from ERCOT (39%) and the West (23%), which typically have relatively shorter durations (see next slide); there were no 2023 IAs in PJM.
 (2) Sample includes 3,864 projects from 7 ISO/RTOs and 5 non-ISO balancing areas with executed interconnection agreements since 2005.
 (3) Not all data used in this analysis are publicly available.

-IR to IA duration is typically longest FERC-jurisdictional ISOs.
+IR to IA duration is typically longest in PJM (but no IAs were completed in PJM in 2023).
 ERCOT and the non-ISO regions (Southeast and West) have fastest processing times

 Notes: (1) Sample includes 3,864 projects from 7 ISO/RTOs and 5 non-ISO balancing areas with executed interconnection agreements since 2005.
 (2) Not all data used in this analysis are publicly available.
-(3) Date of IA execution for projects with IA agreement completed in 2023 was not accessible in database format from SPP and PJM (though 160 IAs were executed in PJM in 2023).